 The cost of living in a region can impact what nurses tend to earn working in those areas.
-With a Cost of Living Index of 108.2 in Q3 2020, nurses in New Hampshire can expect higher prices for food, housing, and transportation compared to other states.
+With a Cost of Living Index of 108.4 in 2020, nurses in New Hampshire can expect higher prices for food, housing, and transportation compared to other states.

 |State||Avg.
 RN Salary||Avg.
 RN Salary (adjusted for COL)|